Transparency issues

 The model in the PC version still has vertex colors, but they aren’t applied because the functions that render object models in the PC version ignore vertex colors.
 This issue is persistent across all later ports as well, making the Gamecube version the only version that displays those colors properly.

-(In 2019 this issue was fixed in SADX Mod Loader.
-While the PC version’s lighting is still terrible, at least we have object vertex colors back now.)
+In 2019 this issue was fixed in SADX Mod Loader.
+While the PC version’s lighting is still terrible, at least we have object vertex colors back now.

-Like with texture quality, this creates a situation where the most accessible versions of the game have much worse lighting than the Gamecube version, which was already inferior to the Dreamcast version.
+Like with texture quality, this creates a situation where the most accessible versions of the game have much worse lighting than the Gamecube version, which was arguably already inferior to the Dreamcast version.
 Thankfully the Dreamcast version’s lighting engine was almost completely recreated in the 2004 PC port by SonicFreak94.
 Visit the “Fixing the PC version of SADX” section for more information on how to install the mods and experience the original game’s lighting on PC!

 You can compare the lighting in individual Action Stages and Adventure Fields by going to level comparison pages using the top menu.

 When Sonic Adventure was redesigned with the “DX” branding, some of its Action Stages and Adventure Fields received new textures.
 In some cases those textures are higher resolution than the Dreamcast version, in other cases they aren’t.
 Some offer more variety than the original game, most of them don’t.
-In some cases the textures are completely new, in other cases the new textures are recycled or slightly edited Dreamcast textures, sometimes in lower resolution (Final Egg) or with reduced saturation (Ice Cap).
+In some cases the textures are completely new, in other cases the new textures are recycled or slightly edited Dreamcast textures, sometimes in lower resolution (Final Egg) or with reduced color saturation (Ice Cap).
 You can read more about textures used in a particular level on each level’s page.
 This page is about texture quality in general.
-It examines the problems with texture quality in SADX Gamecube and PC and explains why the quality reduction happened.
+It examines the problems with texture quality in SADX Gamecube and PC and explains the possible reason why the quality reduction happened.

 Here are the most common PVR texture formats used in the Dreamcast version:

-The GVR format used in the Gamecube version supports more pixel formats, as well as DXT1 compression.
-However, when the Dreamcast textures were converted to GVR, the source format (for example, RGB565) was often neglected, and the destination format didn’t accommodate for all the color information that was present in the original texture (for example, instead of 6 bits for green, only 5 were used).
-On top of that, a lot of textures went through DXT1 compression.
+When the Dreamcast textures were converted to GVR, the original format was often neglected, and the destination format didn’t accommodate for all the color information that was present in the original texture (for example, instead of 6 bits for green, only 5 were used because an RGB565 texture was converted to RGB5A3/RGB555).
+Many textures went through DXT1 compression.
 As a result, some information was lost when the textures were converted, and most textures in the Gamecube version are lower quality.
-The recompression happened again in the PC version, which switched the textures back to PVRs, with another round of compression for many textures.
-Instead of using original PVR textures from the Dreamcast version, the developers decided to recompress the already lossy Gamecube textures back into PVR, making the same mistake for the second time.
+The recompression happened again in the PC version, which switched the textures back to PVRs.
+Although a few textures were reused from the Dreamcast version (such as those related to menus), many of the already lossy Gamecube textures were converted to PVR, which reduced their quality even further.
 There is some evidence that texture conversion was done in bulk.
 On the retail Gamecube disk of Sonic Adventure 2: Battle there is a leftover script that was used to convert the Dreamcast PVM texture archives into Gamecube GVM archives.
-It’s highly probable that something similar was used for each port of SADX.
+It’s highly probable that something similar was used for SADX.

-It must also be said that there are at least several textures in the Gamecube version of SADX that appear to be higher quality than their Dreamcast counterparts.
+It must also be said that there are at least several textures in the Gamecube version of SADX that are higher quality than their Dreamcast counterparts.
 These textures are sometimes found in levels that were redesigned in SADX.
 At the moment only six textures in the entire game have been confirmed to have better compression in the Gamecube version.
 One texture is found in the Mystic Ruins main area (see below), the rest are in the first segment of Final Egg.

 Other than these few, the Gamecube version’s texture quality suffers quite significantly.
 The PC version’s textures are even worse.
 Depending on the source texture the difference may be barely noticeable, but in many cases it looks like a bad JPEG recompression.
 It’s especially noticeable with low-resolution textures and gradients.
 Here are some examples: